waseemhnyc/Chat-with/README.md

 Before you begin, ensure you have met the following requirements:

 - Installed a recent version of Python (3.7 or newer) installed and a way to create virtual environments (virtualenv or conda)
-- Created OpenAI API account and obtain an OpenAI API key
+- Created OpenAI API account and obtain an API key

 ## Getting Started